tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

-If using a JavaScript config, you can import the types for intellisense/autocomplete:
+When using a JavaScript config, you can import the types for IntelliSense:

 ```js
 // prettier.config.js